 The Lessee assigned the Lease Agreement to MCM pursuant to an Assignment and Assumption Agreement (the "Assignment") by and between the Company and the Lessee's parent company, Bloctechnologies Canada Inc. Subject to the terms and conditions of the Assignment, MCM agreed to observe all the covenants and conditions of the Lease Agreement, including the payment of all rents due.
 The Company shall be responsible for all necessary capital expenditures in connection with capital improvements to the Property to set up MCM's mining operations.

 NOTE 5 - STOCKHOLDERS' EQUITY

 Series B Convertible Preferred Stock

-As of June 30, 2018, 1 share of Series B Convertible Preferred Stock, convertible into 1 share of common stock, was outstanding.
+As of September 30, 2018, there was no share of Series B Convertible Preferred Stock outstanding.

 Series E Preferred Stock